Egypt: 5,000 Years of "You Have To See This"

 Uber & Local Taxis

-✅ Uber is cheap and avoids haggling
+- Uber is cheap and avoids the haggling entirely

-✅ Available in all major cities
+- Available in all the major cities

 Train

-✅ Overnight sleeper saves a night’s accommodation
+- Overnight sleeper saves a night's accommodation

-❌ Can be slow and delays happen
+- Can run slow, and delays do happen

 Intercity Bus